numpy/numpy/doc/source/dev/reviewer_guidelines.rst

     'PyDataMem_SetHandler':                 (304, MinVersion("1.22")),

-Header only functionality (such as a new macro) typically do not need to be guarded.
+Header only functionality (such as a new macro) typically does not need to be guarded.

 GitHub Workflow